top of page

 The cost of living is continually rising, and earning one’s living (especially as an artist) is continually getting more difficult.
 Countries around the world, though they couldn’t exist without art, often mistreat the young artist.
 One often forgets that the concept of the tortured, brilliant, and penniless artist has evolved, and that today it is only synonym of oblivion.

 An utopian spirit, combined with a taste for adventure and challenge were the motivating factors in carrying out this project.
-Founded by Louise Chisson and Tamara Atschba in 2016 and supported by the ABC Musique Association, the Esperus Art Fund aims to give high-potential talents a chance to show their abilities and share with us the beautiful things they, each in their own way, have to tell through their talent.
+Founded by Louise Chisson and Tamara Atschba in 2016 and supported by the ABC Musique Association, the Esperus Art Fund aims to give high-potential musical talents a chance to show their abilities and share with us the beautiful things they, each in their own way, have to tell through their talent.

 Esperus films